I am obsessed with vintage Yamaha amplifiers

 Needs a little work to restore those damaged edges, but it still looks great

-It was on What HiFi‘s recommendation that in 2011 I purchased a Yamaha A-S500 (superseded by the A-S501).
+It was on What HiFi’‘s recommendation that in 2011 I purchased a Yamaha A-S500 (superseded by the A-S501).
 Paired with Tannoy Mercury V4 floor-standers, it really was (and still is) a great performer for the money.

 The resulting sound did not shake the room to bits.
 By being reserved and accurate with the lows, however, they felt that much sweeter when delivered.
-You could listen to this setup all day with zero ear fatigue.
+You could listen to this setup all day with zero listening fatigue.

 An audio soundcard, you say?
-Before you complain, I spent two days going A to B between the Xonar Essence STX and original Chord Mojo.
+Before you complain, I spent two days going A to B between the Xonar Essence STX and the original Chord Mojo.
 At this level of HiFi and with a variety of audio sources, both sounded identical.

 Now, those uniquely styled LS50 speakers have a cult following.
 Mine are the original design, which reviewed favourably.
 But they were replaced by the slightly superior Meta version and then the LS50 Wireless I and II, which have two powerful in-built amplifiers.